Last updated on March 9th, 2021 at 11:58 pm

 1. Make four holes in the container lid, using a paper punch, awl, knife or drill.
 These will be the hummingbird feeding ports.

 If you like, insert a plastic flower with a short hollow stem into each hole (or glue fake flowers around the holes) to attract the birds to the feeding ports.
-For my first feeder, I reused yellow flowers from a broken hummingbird feeder, but I didn’t use anything for the next one and the birds were happy either way.
+For my first feeder, I reused yellow flowers from a broken hummingbird feeder, then I tried making flowers from plastic straws and they worked but didn’t stay in place as much as I would have liked.

 2. Remove the bottle cap.
 Set the top of the bottle in the center of the container lid.
 Trace around it with a pen.
 Cut out the circle with sharp scissors or exacto knife, being very careful to cut inside the line.
 You want the bottle neck to fit snugly through this hole.